Iroquois-Kankakee Regional Office of Education

 Brenda Wetzel, Life Education Center Programs Director

-The Teen REACH program seeks to help participating youth to develop postitive expectations for their future success through structured activities during out-of-school time.
+The Teen REACH program seeks to help participating youth develop positive expectations for their future success through structured activities during out-of-school time.
 The purpose of the programs is to increase academic success and to reduce a myriad of risk-taking behaviors.
-Supervised activities include academic assistance, sports and recreation, adult and peer mentoring, and life skills education.

 High School Equivalency